MicrosoftDocs/PowerShell-Docs/scripting/setup/Windows-PowerShell-System-Requirements.md

 Windows PowerShell 3.0 requires the full installation of Microsoft .NET Framework 4.
 Windows 8 and Windows Server 2012 include Microsoft .NET Framework 4.5 by default, which fulfills this requirement.

-To install Microsoft .NET Framework 4.5 (dotNetFx45\_Full\_setup.exe), see [Microsoft .NET Framework 4.5](http://go.microsoft.com/fwlink/?LinkID=242919) on the Microsoft Download Center.
+To install Microsoft .NET Framework 4.5 (dotNetFx45_Full_setup.exe), see [Microsoft .NET Framework 4.5](http://go.microsoft.com/fwlink/?LinkID=242919) on the Microsoft Download Center.

-To install the full installation of Microsoft .NET Framework 4 (dotNetFx40\_Full\_setup.exe), see [Microsoft .NET Framework 4 (Web Installer)](http://go.microsoft.com/fwlink/?LinkID=212931) on the Microsoft Download Center.
+To install the full installation of Microsoft .NET Framework 4 (dotNetFx40_Full_setup.exe), see [Microsoft .NET Framework 4 (Web Installer)](http://go.microsoft.com/fwlink/?LinkID=212931) on the Microsoft Download Center.

-## WS\-Management 3.0
+## WS-Management 3.0
-Windows PowerShell 3.0 and Windows PowerShell 4.0 require WS\-Management 3.0, which supports the WinRM service and WSMan protocol.
+Windows PowerShell 3.0 and Windows PowerShell 4.0 require WS-Management 3.0, which supports the WinRM service and WSMan protocol.
 This program is included in Windows 8.1, Windows Server 2012 R2, Windows 8, Windows Server 2012, Windows Management Framework 4.0, and Windows Management Framework 3.0.

 ## Windows Management Instrumentation 3.0
 Windows PowerShell 3.0 and Windows PowerShell 4.0 require Windows Management Instrumentation 3.0 (WMI).
 This program is included in Windows 8.1, Windows Server 2012 R2, Windows 8, Windows Server 2012, Windows Management Framework 4.0, and Windows Management Framework 3.0.
 If this program is not installed on the computer, features that require WMI, such as CIM commands, do not run.